 Title: I (heart) Jack LaLanne: A Cartoon Memoir

-Logline: In this animated short documentary the filmmaker, a lesbian, feminist baby boomer, investigates life’s touchstones via her 50+ year fascination with exercise guru Jack LaLanne.
+Logline: In this animated short documentary, the filmmaker, a lesbian, feminist baby boomer, shares her coming out story with the help of exercise guru Jack LaLanne.

 Writer/Director/Animator/Editor: LeAnn Erickson

 Runtime: 14:20, c.
 2022

 For as long as I can remember I’ve loved Jack LaLanne.
 I was a tomboy, growing up in the early 1960s, getting mixed messages from parents, grandparents, television, and teachers.
 But fitness pioneer Jack LaLanne ‘got’ me.
 I knew that he took me seriously and I returned the favor.
 One of my earliest memories is rushing home from kindergarten to exercise along with Jack’s TV show.